-The Company's condensed consolidated interim financial statements have been prepared on a going concern basis which assumes that the Company will continue to operate until at least March 31, 2023 and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
+The Company's condensed consolidated interim financial statements have been prepared on a going concern basis which assumes that the Company will continue to operate until at least June 30, 2023 and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
 However, in order to continue as a going concern, the Company must generate sufficient operating cash flows, secure additional capital or otherwise pursue a strategic restructuring, refinancing or other transactions to provide it with sufficient liquidity.

-Several adverse conditions and material uncertainties cast significant doubt upon the Company's ability to continue as a going concern and the going concern assumption used in the preparation of the Company's consolidated financial statements.
-The Company incurred a loss attributable to equity holders of the Company of \$10.8 million for the first quarter of 2022 (compared to a profit attributable to equity holders of the Company of \$13.1 million for the first quarter of 2021), and as of that date, had a deficiency in assets of \$105.9 million as at March 31, 2022 as compared to a deficiency in assets of \$90.5 million as at December 31, 2021 while the working capital deficiency (excess current liabilities over current assets) reached \$44.4 million as at March 31, 2022 compared to a working capital deficiency of \$42.5 million as at December 31, 2021.
+Several adverse conditions and material uncertainties cast significant doubt upon the Company's ability to continue as a going concern and the going concern assumption used in the preparation of the Company's condensed consolidated interim financial statements.
+The Company incurred a loss attributable to equity holders of the Company of \$17.8 million for the first six months of 2022 (compared to a profit attributable to equity holders of the Company of \$5.8 million for the first six months of 2021), and as of that date, had a deficiency in assets of \$121.2 million as at June 30, 2022 as compared to a deficiency in assets of \$90.5 million as at December 31, 2021 while the working capital deficiency (excess current liabilities over current assets) reached \$43.6 million as at June 30, 2022 compared to a working capital deficiency of \$42.5 million as at December 31, 2021.

-Included in the working capital deficiency as at March 31, 2022 are significant obligations, represented by trade and other payables of \$65.7 million, which includes \$22.5 million in unpaid taxes that are repayable on demand to the Mongolian Tax Authority ("MTA").
+Included in the working capital deficiency as at June 30, 2022 are significant obligations, represented by trade and other payables of \$64.6 million, which includes \$23.0 million in unpaid taxes that are repayable on demand to the Mongolian Tax Authority ("MTA").

-The Company may not be able to settle all trade and other payables on a timely basis, and as a result any continuing postponement in settling of certain trade and other payables owed to suppliers and creditors may impact the ability of the Company to resume its mining operations and may result in potential lawsuits and/or bankruptcy proceedings being filed against the Company.
-Except as disclosed elsewhere in this press release, no such lawsuits or proceedings were pending as at June 6, 2022.
-However, there can be no assurance that no such lawsuits or proceedings will be filed by the Company's creditors in the future and the Company's suppliers and contractors will continue to supply and provide services to the Company uninterrupted.
+Furthermore, the Company may not be able to settle all trade and other payables on a timely basis, and as a result any continuing postponement in settling of certain trade and other payables owed to suppliers and creditors may impact the ability of the Company to resume its mining operations and may result in potential lawsuits and/or bankruptcy proceedings being filed against the Company.
+Except as disclosed elsewhere in this press release, no such lawsuits or proceedings were pending as at August 12, 2022.